tock/tock/doc/reference/trd-appid.md

-a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary, signed by the private key of the public key in the header.
+a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary, signed by the private key of the public key in the TLV.

 The `Rsa4096Key` value has a data of length of 1024 bytes.
-It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary, encrypted by the private key of the public key in the header.
+It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary, encrypted by the private key of the public key in the TLV.

 The `Rsa3072KeyWithID` value has a data of length of 768 bytes.
-It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary followed by a 32-bit application ID, encrypted by the private key of the public key in the header.
+It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary followed by a 32-bit application ID, encrypted by the private key of the public key in the TLV.

 The `Rsa4096KeyWithID` value has a data of length of 1024 bytes.
-It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary followed by a 32-bit application ID, encrypted by the private key of the public key in the header.
+It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte ciphertext block, consisting of the SHA512 hash of the application binary in this process binary followed by a 32-bit application ID, encrypted by the private key of the public key in the TLV.

+`TbfHeaderV2Credentials` headers MUST come after all other headers;
+the last `TbfHeaderV2Credentials` header immediately precedes the compiled application binary.
+If a `TbfHeaderV2Credentials` header includes a cryptographic hash, signature, or other value to check the integrity of a process binary, the computation of this value MUST include

+  - the compiled app binary,
+  - the TBF header base,
+  - writeable flash regions TLVs,
+  - package name TLVs,
+  - fixed address TLVs,
+  - permissions TLVs, and
+  - persistent ACL TLVs.

+**We need to be more precise here about how this calculated.**

+Computing an integrity value in a credentials TLV MUST NOT include the contents of credentials TLVs.
+Instead, integrity values MUST be computed as if all credentials TLVs were filled with zeroes.
+Note, however, that since the total size of the TBF object is included in the integrity value, a TBF object cannot change in size.
+Use cases that need to be able to add or change credentials in a given process binary need to pre-allocate enough space to do so.

+Any future specification of a TLV MUST include a statement of whether the TLV is included in the computation of integrity values.
+If the TLV is not included, the computation MUST execute as if the TLV were filled with zeroes.
+It is RECOMMENDED that new TLVs be included in integrity value computations unless technical reasons make this impossible.

 4 `Verifier` trait
 ===============================